pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-One thing you might notice is that we didn't say `self.drop_x` here, we just said `drop_x`.
+One thing you might notice is that we didn’t say `self.drop_x` here, we just said `drop_x`.
 By not saying `self`, Python makes the `drop_x` variable only exist inside this script.
 Since we won't need `drop_x` anywhere else, this way avoids cluttering up our project with